econia-labs/emojicoin-dot-fun/src/typescript/frontend/src/components/charts/README.md

 state on-chain) and parse any events returned from a valid, awaited `UserTransactionResponse`.

-When it comes across a relevant contract event, like a `SwapEvent` or a `PeriodicStateEvent`, it stores it in state.
+When it comes across a relevant module event, like a `SwapEvent` or a `PeriodicStateEvent`, it stores it in state.
 It is pushed into state with the same function that events received through the `WebSocket` connection are, using the same deduplication and chart subscription/visual update logic.